simp/simp-doc/docs/contributors_guide/Contribution_Procedure.rst

 ======================

-We use the standard `GitHub workflow`_ for SIMP development with the exception that we use a `Squash and Merge`_ merge pethod for pulling in changes, in order to maintain a more legible commit history on `master`.
+We use the standard `GitHub workflow`_ for SIMP development with the exception that we use a `Squash and Merge`_ merge method for pulling in changes, in order to maintain a more legible commit history on `master`.

 #.
 Search the `SIMP JIRA`_ for an open ticket that is relevant to the issue or